NotTwist/Timecode-Generator/README.md

 ## Notes
 1. Scene detection is not perfect, especially with motion graphics.
 It works best for traditional videos with camera.
 2. YouTube requires chapters be at least 10 seconds long.
-If scene changes happen quickly (like in highly edited videos), chapter length might be shorter than expected, so yo umight have to delete unneeded timecodes.
+If scene changes happen quickly (like in highly edited videos), chapter length might be shorter than expected, so you might have to delete unneeded timecodes.